Neighbourhood Plans

 If the Examiner is satisfied, North West Leicestershire District Council will arrange a referendum.
 If the Plan is approved by a simple majority of those voting in the referendum, the District Council will adopt it.

-Long Whatton and Diseworth Design Code
+Long Whatton and Diseworth Neighbourhood Plan: Design Code (PDF, 12.9 Mb)

 Basic Conditions